All UIL rules will be followed for tournament games with the following exceptions and amendments.

 *Coaches may apply for a grade exception in advance of the tournament for players who have been accelerated in school due to academic excellence*

-*Grade Exceptions are only granted for players that are the standard age of the lower grade as of Aug 31.
+*Grade Exceptions are only granted for players that are the standard age of the lower grade as of Aug 31 of the current year.

 Ex.
-9th Grader must be 14 years old as of Aug 31, 2020 to play 8th grade division this season
+9th Grader must be 14 years old as of Aug 31 of the current year to play 8th grade division this season.

 Only the head coach may protest another team’s player.
 The protest must occur prior to the start of the game or within 15 minutes of its conclusion.
 The protest fee is $100 per player.
 The protest fee and the challenging teams credentials must be turned in before any action is taken by the tournament staff.
 The player being protested must produce proof of age and proof of grade.
 If the protest is lost or no documentation is produced, the player is ineligible to compete in the tournament.
 If the player’s age and grade are both validated, the $100 is forfeit and the player shall be eligible.